minjiyoon/CGT/README.md

-# SCALABLE AND PRIVACY-ENHANCED GRAPH GENERATIVE MODEL FOR GRAPH NEURAL NETWORKS
+# Scalable and Privacy-enhanced Graph Generative Model for Graph Neural Networks

 We propose a novel, modern graph generation problem to enable generating privacy-controlled, synthetic substitutes of large-scale real-world graphs that can be effectively used to evaluate GNN models.
-More specifically, we propose a novel graph generative model, Computation Graph Transformer (CGT) that can learn and reproduce the distribution of real-world graphs in a privacy-enhanced way.
+Our proposed graph generative model, Computation Graph Transformer (CGT) 1) operates on minibatches rather than the whole graph, avoiding scalability issues, and 2) reduces the task of learning graph distributions to learning feature vector sequence distributions, which we approach with a novel Transformer architecture.

 You can see our [preprint paper](https://arxiv.org/abs/2207.04396) for more details.